Diving in the Seychelles

 Learn to dive in La Digue, which is the most scenic of the inner islands with a laid back pace of life and super stunning beaches.
-Marinanne Island off La Digue is known for its Grey Reef shark aggregations.
-The price for diving in Seychelles can vary rapidly depending on the dive operator, island and the dive sites you wish to visit most charge anywhere between 200-400Euros for two dives in a day.
+Marianne Island off La Digue is known for its Grey Reef shark aggregations.
+The price for diving in Seychelles can vary depending on the dive operator.

 The Seychelles are blessed with a beautiful climate, year round sunshine, warmth and tropical waters.
 The best seasons to visit for warm, calm waters with 30-40 meters visibility is generally between March-May and October-November, as calmer waters make it easier for dive boats to access the remote dive sites.

 If it is marine megafauna you are wishing to scuba dive with, then the best season to visit is Whaleshark season in the Seychelles which is between August and November, with sightings peaking in October.

 What's the recommended experience level for diving in the Seychelles?